RGuisgo/R-Scripting-Data-Analytics-China-Housing-Project/README.md

 Model other variables that are in relation with the pricing of houses in Beijing

 **Method**
-Dataset cleaning
+Dataset cleaning,
-Imputation of missing values
+Imputation of missing values,
-Detection and elimination of outliers
+Detection and elimination of outliers ,
-Statistical summary
+Statistical summary,
-Descriptive analysis
+Descriptive analysis,
 ANOVA, correlation and rational hypotheses